 In 2015, HHMI will be announcing a new competition aimed at encouraging colleges and universities to build lasting institutional capacity to provide excellent science education opportunities for all students, especially those students who come to college through non-traditional pathways such as transfer and first-generation students.
 For more information, visit 2017 Undergraduate Science Education Grants.

-You can view the current active 2010 institutional grantees and their program abstracts or browse past grantee institutions by award year:
+You can view the 2014 institutional grantees and their program abstracts or browse past grantee institutions by award year: